metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `directory` (String) directory is the target directory name.
-Must not contain or start with '..'.
-If '.' is supplied, the volume directory will be the git repository.
-Otherwise, if specified, the volume will contain the git repository in the subdirectory with the given name.
+- `directory` (String) directory is the target directory name.Must not contain or start with '..'.
+If '.' is supplied, the volume directory will be thegit repository.
+Otherwise, if specified, the volume will contain the git repository inthe subdirectory with the given name.
 - `revision` (String) revision is the commit hash for the specified revision.